 The Best 12 Current-Gen Games you would like To Play

-These are the Current-Gen Games the TechGame staff has determined you would play before moving on to next-gen. Many are trend-setters, like The Witcher 3: Wild Hunt and Apex Legends.
-Others are the beginning of franchises that we expect to last well into the longer term, and a few are with great care great you should not miss out.
+These are the best Current-Gen Games the TechGame staff has determined you would play before moving on to next-gen. Many are trend-setters, like The Witcher 3: Wild Hunt and Apex Legends.
+Others are the beginning of franchises that we expect to last well into the longer term, and a few are with great care best Current-Gen Games you should not miss out.

 It’s crazy to believe the output from this past generation from the industry’s most well-known studios and newest talents in just seven years.
 With numerous great games, you owe it to yourself to see these bent ensure you’re cognizant of what proportion gaming has grown this past generation, so you’ll dive into the next-generation, fully able to embrace the newest innovations.